Skip to content

 Who is Jonah Corven?

-Jonah Corven is the pseudonym of an AI researcher and safety evaluator.
-He has stated publicly that he works inside the field he writes about and that the pseudonym is necessary because of non-disclosure agreements covering his day job.
-The Quiet Phase is his first novel and, by his own account, his last.
+Jonah Corven is the pseudonym of an AI researcher and safety evaluator working under a non-disclosure agreement.
+The name protects work that cannot be discussed under his legal identity.
+The Quiet Phase is his first novel, and no follow-up novel is planned.
 He lives on the Western Seaboard of the United States.

 Is The Quiet Phase based on real AI research?